 - Arkansas State University-Jonesboro

 - o BAS Organizational Supervision

+- Oklahoma State University Institute of Technology

+- Bachelor of Technology Applied Technical Leadership

 - University of Arkansas-Fort Smith

 - o Bachelor of Applied Science

 General Technology is an emphasis area under the Associate of Applied Science in Industrial Sciences and Technology.
 This degree program allows a student to become proficient in a particular occupational area, to increase their knowledge and skills in that area or expand their knowledge and skills to other areas of interest through the selection of additional elective courses.
 Students will also increase their communications, math and science through the completion of selected General Education courses.